acurlier/cppTextAnalyzer-/README.md

-# cppBinarySearchTree
+# cppTextAnalyzer

 ## Description
-This project aims at to implement the BST (binary search tree) ADT in order to allow the user to look for specific elements in large chunk of text, get "usefull" metrics and look for some specific occurrences of words in the text

-## Visuals
-Depending on what you are making, it can be a good idea to include screenshots or even a video (you'll frequently see GIFs rather than actual videos).
-Tools like ttygif can help, but check out Asciinema for a more sophisticated method.
+This project aims to allow the user to:
+- Download texts thanks to a list of available references contained in a text file
+- Analyze them automatically and save the output of the analysis
+- Get access to useful metrics.

+A sample of texts that can be processed is provided in /ressources/sourceList.txt.\
+In this sample, all references are hosted on https://www.gutenberg.org/ ; however you can add any other reference, provided that you follow the formating style of this sample file.

 ## Installation
 1. Download the sources using git clone.
+2. CD to the directory containing the source files, and create the build directory using 'mkdir build'
-2. Compile the sources using the makefile
+3. Build the projet using the makefile 'cmake --build'
+4. Move the file sourceList.txt from the "resource" directory to the binary directory

+Note that this program leverage filesystem functionalities featured by C++17

 ## Usage
 There are 3 modes for this program